dougeby/IntuneDocs/InTuneDocs/Understand/get-started-with-a-30-day-trial-of-microsoft-intune-step-4.md

 The Skype app is now available to install on mobile devices from the Company Portal, but first you need to install Intune software on PCs and mobile devices.

 ### Next steps
 Congratulations!
-You have just completed step 4 of the *Get started with a 30-day trial of Microsoft Intune* walkthrough.
+You have just completed step 4 of the *Microsoft Intune evaluation* walkthrough.

 >[!div class="step-by-step"]